zeliu/kylin-storm-plugin/README.md

    Example:

-   First, build a cube, and cancel all Field Dictionary (if you use multithreading , can put the thread ID as a dimension)
+   First, build a cube, and cancel all Field Dictionary (if you use multithreading , can put the thread ID as a dimension and make it Mandatory)

    public class TestBolt extends BaseBasicBolt {